2ID rucks for Operation Warrior Fest

-U.S. Army Soldiers assigned to the 2d Infantry Division/ROK-U.S. Combined Division, ruck during the Operation Warrior Feast on Camp Humphreys, South Korea, November 18, 2025.
+U.S Army Soldiers assigned to 2D Infantry Division/ROK-U.S. Combined Division, move food from their rucks to the Warrior Food Pantry during the Operation Warrior Feast Ruck on Camp Humphreys, South Korea, Nov.
+18, 2025.
 The ruck promoted physical fitness and teamwork by challenging Soldiers to complete the course while carrying food, which were then donated to the Warrior Food Pantry.
-(U.S. Army photo by KCpl.
-Minsung Kim, 2d Infantry Division ROK/U.S. Combined Division Public Affairs)
+(U.S. Army photo by Sgt.
+Alexander Knight)

 |Date Taken: